A note on increasing paths in countable hypergraphs: Hypergraph labeling duality

-Unlike infinite paths for $k$-uniform hypergraphs given in Definition \ref{ip}, infinite $\beta$-paths are defined even when $H$ has infinite rank.
-On $k$-uniform hypergraphs, $k \ge 3$, the notion of infinite paths is strictly stronger than infinite $\beta$-paths.
+Unlike infinite paths for $k$-uniform hypergraphs $H$ given in Definition \ref{ip}, infinite Berge paths are defined for any hypergraph $H$.
+On $k$-uniform hypergraphs, $k \ge 3$, the notion of infinite paths is strictly stronger than infinite Berge paths.
+When $k = 2$, the two notions coincide.